What’s the Difference Between Acute and Chronic Inflammation?

 So, What Is Inflammation?

-Inflammation is the body’s natural response against harm.
-The term itself refers to a process during which your body’s white blood cells, and the substances they produce, protect you from bacteria, viruses, and other foreign invaders.
+At a high level, inflammation is the body’s natural response against harm.
+The term refers to a process during which your body’s white blood cells, and the substances they produce, protect you from bacteria, viruses, and other foreign invaders.
 Sounds like a good thing, right?
-Well, a lot of the time, it is totally good — and totally normally.
+Well, a lot of the time, it is totally good — and totally normal.

 Inflammation happens in everyone, all the time, whether you’re aware of it or not.
 It’s a vital part of your body’s immune system and ability to heal from injury, as well as a key way of signaling the immune system to kick into high gear.
 Without it, small issues like a knee scrape or a head cold could turn into something much more serious.

 So if inflammation is basically saving your life all the time, why does it have such a bad rap?
 Why is everyone always trying to avoid it?
-The answer lies in the fact that there are two distinct types of inflammation: think of them as inflammation, and inflammation’s evil twin.
+The answer is that there are two distinct types of inflammation: acute inflammation, which is generally helpful, and chronic inflammation, which is generally harmful.

 An injury is an example of acute inflammation